 Situated in Southeast Asia, between the South China and Philippine Seas, lies the Philippine Archipelago.
-Comprising more than 7000 islands and spanning approximately 1850 km (1150 miles) from north to south, this unique tropical paradise is a global biodiversity hotspot.
+Comprised of more than 7000 islands and spanning approximately 1850 km (1150 miles) from north to south, this unique tropical paradise is a global biodiversity hotspot.
 The seas surrounding the Philippines are inhabited by a variety of habitat-forming species, such as corals, seagrass and mangroves, which are home to all manner of marine fauna.
-With relatively stable temperatures and a broad range of dive sites catering to all experience levels, the Philippines is an ideal year-round diving destination.
-So, if you’re planning a diving adventure in the Philippines, be sure to check out our carefully curated list of exceptional dive spots and their ideal times for exploration.
+With relatively stable temperatures and a broad range of dive sites catering to all experience levels, the Philippines is an ideal year-round destination, whether you’re diving the Philippines in December or June.
+So, if you’re planning an adventure in the Philippines, be sure to check out our carefully curated list of exceptional dive spots by month.

 January: Leyte